PostHog/posthog.com/contents/blog/the-posthog-array-1-10-0.md

 ![setup](../images/casts/setup.gif)

-This little buddy will appear over your website, only if you are logged into PostHog (it will NOT appear for your regular visitors...):
+This little buddy will appear over your website, only if you are logged into PostHog (it will NOT appear for your regular visitors…):

 ![authenticate](../images/casts/authenticate.gif)